 - Title Drop: Mentioned by Vanessa as the punch line of a children's joke in the final scene when explaining the painting to Fisk.

 - Tranquil Fury: While strongarming Nelson & Murdock into defending Healy, Wesley asks, "I'm curious about your clientele.
 Do they all end up working for you after you get them off for murder or just the pretty ones?"
-Karen doesn't say anything but she gives Wesley a Death Glare and looks like she wants to punch him.
 Matt's calm voice takes on a much sharper edge after dismissing Karen from the conference room.

 - Worst News Judgment Ever: Ben and Ellison know the subway line story is bad even by the standards of a meaningless fluff piece, but it's not a potential risk and it sells papers.
 At the end of the episode, when Karen visits Ben at his office, the copy on his desk shows the subway story was buried in the back pages, right above a "rescued cat" article.